 Move over classic cinnamon rolls, there’s a new phyllo dough recipe in town!
 Instead of slaving over a yeasted recipe, you can make crispy cinnamon rolls using Athens phyllo dough!

 What I love about this recipe is that it is EXTRA crispy and has so much flavor in every single bite.
 The buttery sweet filling is lined between each sheet of phyllo dough and then rolled up to look like a cinnamon bun.
+You can then drizzle a cream cheese glaze or frost with cinnamon cream cheese frosting.

 As a trained pastry chef I love coming up with fun and inventive new recipes.
 This phyllo dough recipe definitely hits the spot just like this Strawberry cheesecake and this Napoleon dessert, made with Athens phyllo dough too!